-A few months back at a PHIG meeting, I met Thomas Howard, and saw how he was using charts to hand-profile his process to make digital negatives for platinum-process contact printing.
+In 2006, at a Pacific At League meeting, I met platinum printer Thomas Howard, and saw how he was using charts to hand-profile his process to make large-format digital negatives for any alternative-process contact prints.

-I figured this labor-intensive process could be automated, so: I automated it, and made a tool called ChartThrob, which runs right inside Adobe Photoshop.
-It’s now available for public, free-for-everyone
+I figured this expensive (sometimes >$20/print in materials) and labor-intensive process could be automated, so: I automated it.The result is a tool called ChartThrob, which runs right inside Adobe Photoshop.
+It’s available for public, free-for-everyone